Langdon Hammer

 B.A., English Major, summa cum laude, Yale University

-I study the history of poetry and its place in culture.
-I’m interested in how poetry has been defined in principle and in practice.
-I’m interested in how the poet’s life has been imagined and lived.
-I’m concerned with literary biography and literary theory (enemies, for lots of people).
+I study the history of poetry, primarily but not only American and British.
+I’m concerned with literary biography and literary theory.
 I’m an archival scholar and a close reader.
 I edit texts.
 I read letters and diaries.
 I look at the poem on the page (or screen) and I listen to it in the ear (which involves acoustics, but also what Robert Frost called “the imagining ear”).
 My subject is poetics, of all kinds.
 I agree with Emily Dickinson: “If I feel physically as if the top of my head were taken off, I know that is poetry.”

 My James Merrill: Life and Art was published by Knopf in 2015.
-The book was a finalist for the Poetry Foundation’s Pegasus Prize, and won the Lambda literary award for gay biography.
-My work on it was supported by full-year fellowships from the Guggenheim Foundation (2003-04) and the Leon Levy Center for Biography at the Graduate Center of the City University of New York (2012-13), and residences at the James Merrill House (2008) and the Bogliasco Foundation (2009).
-For reviews and more about the biography, click on my CV or the book’s website: http://www.jamesmerrillweb.com/
+The book was a finalist for the Poetry Foundation’s Pegasus Prize and won the Lambda literary award for gay biography.
+My work on it was supported by fellowships from the Guggenheim Foundation (2003-04) and the Leon Levy Center for Biography at the Graduate Center of the City University of New York (2012-13) and residences at the James Merrill House (2008) and the Bogliasco Foundation (2009).
+For reviews and more about the biography, click on my CV or the book’s website.

-While writing that book, I edited two books for Library of America: The Collected Poems of May Swenson (2013), the first collected edition of Swenson’s work, and Hart Crane: Complete Poetry and Selected Letters (2006).
+While writing that book, I edited two books for Library of America: The Collected Poems of May Swenson (2013) and Hart Crane: Complete Poetry and Selected Letters (2006).
 My work on Crane began with a book of literary history, Hart Crane and Allen Tate: Janus-Faced Modernism, published by Princeton in 1993.
-That book was the subject of a review-essay in Modernism/modernity and named a “Breakthrough Book” by Lingua Franca.
-In a sequel to it, I introduced and edited a collection of Crane’s letters called O My Land, My Friends: The Selected Letters of Hart Crane (Four Walls Eight Windows, 1997).
+That book was the subject of a review essay in Modernism/modernity and named a “Breakthrough Book” by Lingua Franca.
+In a sequel to it, I introduced and edited a collection of Crane’s letters called O My Land, My Friends: The Selected Letters of Hart Crane (1997).

-I enjoy writing about poetry, even—especially?—difficult poetry, for people who aren’t specialists (poets or poetry critics/academics).
-Since 2004, I’ve been the poetry editor of The American Scholar, where I’ve published short essays introducing poetry by Rae Armantrout, Wong May, Terrance Hayes, Srikanth Reddy, A. E. Stallings, Louise Glück, Valerie Martinez, Major Jackson, Robin Robertson, Angie Estes, Kevin Young, Christian Wiman, John Koethe, Elizabeth Spires, John Ashbery, Eavan Boland, Elizabeth Alexander, Maureen N. McLane, Gary Snyder, Rosanna Warren, Henri Cole, Kay Ryan, Carl Phillips, Heather McHugh, Rowan Ricardo Phillips, Andrew Motion, Frank Bidart, Michael Longley, Thylias Moss, Mary Jo Salter, Paul Muldoon, Andrew Motion, Charles Wright, Charles Simic, and many other poets (https://theamericanscholar.org/).
+Since 2004, I’ve been poetry editor of The American Scholar, where I’ve published short essays introducing more than seventy-five poets, including Ange Mlinko, Catherine Barnett, Rae Armantrout, Wong May, Terrance Hayes, Srikanth Reddy, A. E. Stallings, Louise Glück, Valerie Martinez, Major Jackson, Robin Robertson, Angie Estes, Kevin Young, Christian Wiman, John Koethe, John Ashbery, Eavan Boland, Maureen N. McLane, Gary Snyder, Rosanna Warren, Henri Cole, Kay Ryan, Carl Phillips, Heather McHugh, Rowan Ricardo Phillips, Andrew Motion, Frank Bidart, Michael Longley, Thylias Moss, Mary Jo Salter, Paul Muldoon, Charles Wright, and Charles Simic (https://theamericanscholar.org/).

 I joined the Yale English Department faculty in 1987.
 I served three terms as Department Chair, 2005-08, 2014-17, and 2017-19.